Mirsario/TerrariaOverhaul/Content/Ambience/README.md

 # Ambience Tracks

-Files with the '.prefab' extension under this folder declare ambient sounds that should appear in the game.
+Files with the '.prefab.hjson' extension under this folder declare ambient sounds that should appear in the game.
-'.prefab' files use the HJSON syntax: https://hjson.github.io
+'.prefab.hjson' files use the HJSON syntax: https://hjson.github.io

 ## Contributing